Marco Jansen to Miss Americas Major League Cricket season due to test tasks - ExBulletin

 His presence with the new ball and in the field, and his strength hit the bat when needed, went a long way to help us win last season.

-As reported by ESPNCRICINFO, eight players in South Africa, including Jansen and Rickelton, who have been in strong form for Mumbai Indians, will miss the Indian Premier League play-offs to prepare for the WTC final with a warm-up match from June 3 in Arundel.
+As reported by SpongeEight players in South Africa, including Jansen and Rickelton, who have been in strong form for Mumbai Indians, will miss the Indian Premier League play-offs to prepare for the WTC final with a warm-up match planned against Zimbabwe from 3 June in Arundel.

+There had been a high-level negotiations between Cricket South Africa and IPL officials about the early release of those players.

+The money-spinning IPL, Krekels richest and most influential competition, will be resumed on 17 May after a suspension of a week after the aftermath of the cross-border voltages of India-Pakistan.

 |